 2017: The Weather Gods Must Be Angry

 In 2017 there were 648 summits, 237 from Tibet and 411 from Nepal and 11 didn’t use supplemental oxygen.
 There were 6 deaths, 3 didn’t use Os and only 1 died on the descent.
-Read about Everest 2017
+Read my 2017 season recap here.

 2018: A Record Year for Weather and Summits!

 2018 was a record year for Everest with 802 total summits.
 The previous record year was 2013 with 670 total summits by all routes.
 There were a total of 5 deaths in spring 2018, 4 on the Nepal side and 1 on the Tibet side.
-Read more about Everest 2018
+Read my 2018 season reacp here.

 Cost to Climb Everest

-As for safety, people die on both sides and most of the deaths these days are due to inexperience and not who you selected as your guide.
+As for safety, people die on both sides.
+Most of the deaths these days are due to inexperience and not who you selected as your guide.
 However, choosing a competent guide could save your life.
 The 11 deaths in 2019, tragically demonstrated what happens when inexperienced people go with unqualified guides.

-Of the 8000 meter peaks, Everest has the highest absolute number of deaths at 294 but ranks near the bottom with a death rate of 1.23.
-Annapurna is the most deadly 8000er with one death for about every three summits (71:261) or a 3.91 death rate.
-Cho Oyu is the safest with 3,681 summits and 50 deaths or a death rate of 0.55.
+Of the 8000 meter peaks, Everest has the highest absolute number of deaths at 306 but ranks near the bottom with a death rate of 1.17.
+Annapurna is the most deadly 8000er with one death for about every four summits (72:298) or a 3.84 death rate.
+Cho Oyu is the safest with 3,845 summits and 52 deaths or a death rate of 0.55.

 I use the Himalayan Database as my primary source of Everest summit statics.
-If you are climbing in 2019, they are asking you to fill in an electronic web-based survey.
-This replaces the time consuming process of visiting each team in their hotel before the climb.
+If you are climbing in 2020, they are asking you to fill in an electronic web-based survey.
+This replaces the time-consuming process of visiting each team in their hotel before the climb.
 Please use this link to complete the survey.
 You can now download the HDB for free at their site.

 I have begun to create my annual team location table and tracking climber’s blogs (see sidebar).
 If you have a team not listed, please let me know and I will add them if I can track them.
 If you prefer not to be mentioned, please contact me.